Understanding Parallel Play

 What Is Parallel Play?

-Parallel play is when two or more toddlers play near one another or next to one another, but without interacting directly.
+The definition of parallel play is when two or more toddlers play near one another or next to one another, but without interacting directly.
 They will sometimes be observing and even mimicking the other child.
-This type of play may begin between the ages of 18 months and 2 years.

 What Is an Example of Parallel Play?

 During toddlerhood, imitation and pretend games are common.
-An example of parallel play may be your child imitating what a playmate is doing while not seeming to interact with him directly.
+An example of parallel play might be your child imitating what a playmate is doing while not seeming to interact with them directly.
 If the playmate is playing with blocks, your toddler may decide to play with blocks, too.

 Keep in mind that sharing isn’t a concept that’s understood yet.
-For example, if there is only one truck and your toddler sees his playmate playing with it, he may decide to try to take it for himself.
+For example, if there is only one truck and your toddler sees their playmate playing with it, they may decide to try to take it for themselves.
 This could lead to conflict, which you’ll need to help resolve, perhaps by offering your child another toy to play with instead.

-As your child matures, you’ll see her playing more collaboratively, as well as using her imagination in more active ways.
-All of these types of play are important for her development.
+As your child matures, you’ll see them playing more collaboratively, as well as using their imagination in more active ways.
+All of these types of play are important for their development.

 Here’s how you can help your toddler with parallel play:

-In the beginning, limit these playmates to two or three children at a time
+In the beginning, you could limit these playmates to two or three children at a time

 Be sure to monitor the activities so fights don’t break out over toys

-In time, parallel play will boost her social skills and lead to your child interacting more directly with other children.
+In time, parallel play will boost their social skills and lead to your child interacting more directly with other children.
 Parallel playmates are your child's first friends.

 The Bottom Line